 The announcement sparked huge celebrations across the United States — everywhere from Times Square (shown above) in New York to the smallest rural towns to military vessels and bases around the globe.

-The formal signing of the Japanese surrender would take place September 2nd, 1945 on the deck of the battleship Missouri in Tokyo Bay, and President Truman would declare that date as the “official” V-J Day — however it was that summer day in mid-August that saw a nation heave a collective sigh of relief as its long and bloody fight in the Pacific ended. -AJW
+The formal signing of the Japanese surrender would take place September 2, 1945 on the deck of the battleship Missouri in Tokyo Bay, and President Truman would declare that date as the “official” VJ Day.

 Victory — and peace — at last!

 Lubbock Morning Avalanche (Texas) August 14, 1945

 General MacArthur named to head Allied occupation force; Japs ordered to report to him; “Official V-J Day” will follow formal capitulation

 Washington, August 14 — Japan surrendered unconditionally tonight.
 History’s most destructive war is over except for formalities.

 President Truman released the stirring news at 6pm Lubbock time.

 Arrangements still must be completed for the signing of formal surrender terms.
 Gen. Douglas MacArthur has been appointed Supreme Allied commander to receive the surrender.
 Then V-J Day will be proclaimed.